 Selecting a commercial theme

-- A good user rating (such as 4 stars) from a significant number of users.
+- A good user rating (at least 4 stars) from a significant number of users.

 - A good history of support by the theme developer.
 I study their support forums quite closely.